 Cap peaks were flicked down as the rain got to work soaking us.
 We passed our friend from the first day riding in the opposite direction.
 He had decided that the weather was too cold and wet and was returning to his campsite to wait for the clouds to break.
 We were confident in the weather report that had promised an afternoon of better weather and continued on to tackle the notorious northern loop.

 There are many difficult areas on the Highland Trail but when you read up on the route the Northern Loop is always spoken about with a strong level of respect.
 This is one of the most remote areas of the trail and there are very few bail out options.
-Your either going forwards or backwards.
+You are either going forwards or backwards.

 Just 3 miles after seeing our friend we were beginning to feel the cold, maybe he was right.
 We were determined.
 Stopping for a quick shelter at a fishing hut, Stu disappeared round the back and after a little rummaging and tailoring we were both now outfitted with new super water and wind proof animal feed gilets.